 The Gray Drake

-Quinn Shepherd was the best guide on the Au Sable river, until he's found at the bottom of the river with the anchor chain of his boat wrapped around his ankle.
-Lizzie, his wite, is devastated and left alone to raise their six-year-old son.
+Quinn Shepherd was the best guide on the legendary Au Sable River, until he’s found at the bottom of the river with the anchor chain of his boat wrapped around his ankle.
+Lizzie, his wife, is devastated and left alone to raise their six-year-old son.
 His drowning was ruled accidental, but a year later new evidence is found, and Lizzie is arrested for murder.

 Burr Lafayette, recently divorced and the deposed head of a major Detroit law firm, is recruited to defend Lizzie.
-A man at loose ends, he is a brilliant litigator but prefers sailboats and dogs over courtrooms and clients.
+A man at loose ends, he’s a brilliant litigator but prefers sailboats and dogs over courtrooms and clients.

 “An intriguing tale of illegal drug sales and environmental exploitation.
 The truth eventually emerges as the unique spirit of the Au Sable flows through this captivating mystery.”